sai02-creator/Project-2-/README.md

 - This can be accessed on any operating system, including Windows,Mac and Linux
 - This can run in any web browser like Chrome,Safari,Firefox and Opra
 - This can be used without any specific OS requirements

-### How to run

-- This quiz contains five questions.
-- Please choose the correct answer .
-- Click next after selecting the answer .
-- You cannot cancel the answer once you choose it
-- You can see the score after finishing all five questions

 ## 📸 Testing